 The College will investigate any rumour about involvement with consumption of alcohol on site or on school trips.
-The investigation may involve segregating a pupil; asking him/her questions; asking him/her to give a written account of circumstances; searching his/her room or personal belongings; taking possession of property for analysis; breathalysing the pupil under the supervision of senior member of staff.
+The investigation may involve segregating a pupil; asking him/her questions; asking him/her to give a written account of circumstances; searching his/her room or personal belongings; taking possession of property for analysis; and asking the pupil to provide a saliva sample under appropriate supervision.
 Investigations will be conducted fairly and in accordance with natural justice.
 Interviews will normally be carried out by the Head or a senior member of staff as delegated by her.